unconst/BitTensor/README.md

 We are extending previous work in Neural Network training by moving the training process from a datacenter into a decentralized computing domain where no computer is privileged, there is no single user of the network, and some computers may be incompetent, offline, or malicious.
 In lieu of these constraints we must use _incentive_ to draw our compute nodes into line.
 That incentive should drive them to stay online, to learn well, and train in alignment with a useful network product.

 To begin, if we assume a standard training scheme for the ith p2p component.
-It contains a language dataset M, with targets X and self-supervised labels Y, and be attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,
+It contains a dataset M, with targets X and labels Y, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f(x), by minimizing the loss on the output of the model,

-  <p align="center"> Li = Ep[ Q(f(x), x) ].
+  <p align="center"> _ith loss_ = Li = Ep[ Q(f(x), x) ].
 (1) </p>

-Where Q is a loss calculation between the targets and outputs and Ep is the expectation over a training subset P of our full dataset M. The global loss for the entire network, L is a summation over each local objective L = Σ Li.
-Our goal should be to incent each component towards optimizing this global loss function. i.e. towards minimizing L.
+Where Q is a loss calculation between the targets and outputs and Ep is the expectation over a subset P of our full dataset M. Then a global objective for the entire network, G, should be to minimize the sum over each local objective.

-To do this, we first scale our global loss with a stake vector S, namely, L = S ◦ L such that the global loss function is scaled towards computers holding stake.
-This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the objective function.
+Further more, it makes sense to scale our global objective with a stake vector S. This binds the concept of value into the network training process -- attaching more stake towards a loss function directly changes the global objective.
+Then for Si, the stake attached to the ith loss, we have:

-Stake quantities are represented in the form of a digital token using a decentralized compute and storage network.
-The tokens can be transferred and bought by computers who wish to attain more power over the network.
-For instance, to fine tune a translation or sentiment analysis problem deriving its performance from an understanding of language.
+  <p align="center"> _Global Objective_ = G = min Σ Si ◦ Li .
+(2) </p>

 ### Attribution
-We wish to mint new tokens to components in-proportion to their contribution optimizing the global loss.
-Asking how much a components contributes is equivalent to asking what it would cost, in terms of loss, to prune that from the network.
+We wish to mint new tokens to components in-proportion to their contribution optimizing the _Global Objective_.
+We answer this by asking what it would cost, in terms of loss, to prune that from the network.

-<p align="center"> ∆Lj = the change in global loss w.r.t removal of single component j. </p>
+<p align="center"> ∆Lj = the change in global objective w.r.t removal of single component j. </p>

-We begin with the local estimation, ∆Lij, with respect to a single loss Li, and a connected component j.
+Beginning with the local estimation, ∆Lij, with respect to a single loss Li, and a connected component j.
 We can calculate ∆Lij using a 2nd order approximation of the loss with respect to its input activations aj, and a change ∆aj reflecting the removal of the component j.

 <p align="center"> ∆Lij = L(aj + ∆aj) − L(aj) ≈ g' ∙ ∆aj  +  1/2 ∆aj ∙ H ∙ ∆aj (4) </p>

-Where g is the gradient of the loss which vanishes if we assume the loss is at a local optimum.
-The remaining term is the Hessian and can be approximated using the following expectation over our training subset P:
+Where g is the gradient of the loss which vanishes if we assume the loss is at a local optimum and the remaining term is the Hessian which can be approximated using an expectation over our training subset P:

 <p align="center"> H ≈ Ep [ ( ∂L(x)/∂aj ) ^2] (6)</p>

 This approximation becomes exact when P and M are close and Eqn.
 (6) can be viewed as an empirical estimate of the Fisher information of our activations.
-We can use N data points to estimate our pruning signal *∆Lij*.
+[17] We can use N data points to estimate our pruning signal *∆Lij*.

 <p align="center"> gn = ( ∂L(xn)/∂aj )^2. </p>
 <p align="center"> ∆Lij = 1/2N   ∆aj   Σn gn^2 (7)</p>